nsrr/homepap-documentation/pages/polysomnography-introduction.md

 # Polysomnography introduction

 The HomePAP project includes lab-based and home-based polysomnography.
 Those randomized to the laboratory-based pathway underwent attended overnight PSG in an accredited sleep laboratory, followed by a second attended overnight PSG for titration with CPAP.
 If the apnea-hypopnea index (AHI) was ≥ 15 during the first two hours of the initial PSG, the patient proceeded with CPAP titration in the same night, termed a "split-night" study.
 Those randomized to the home-based pathway were given a portable limited-channel sleep monitoring device (EmblettaX-30, Embla Inc., Broomfield, CO, USA) which was taken home.
-These patients received standardized in-person training on how to apply the monitoring device on at night by personnel affiliated with each accredited sleep center, and technicians were available overnight by phone to answer any questions.
+These patients received standardized in-person training on how to apply the monitoring device at night by personnel affiliated with each accredited sleep center, and technicians were available overnight by phone to answer any questions.

 Notes: